JustinStarrSNHU/SDLC/README.md

 # SDLC

+# Hello, and welcome to the SDLC Repository of my Academic Projects🖐️

 Learned the stages, principles, and best practices of the SDLC in an agile environment with a focus on developer and tester roles.<br><br>

+# 📖 Table of Contents

 Project located in M7 directory<br><br>